-The Chilean scored his first goal since January 11, while the striker scored his fourth goal in as many Premier League games as the Gunners boosted their top-four hopesArsenal maintained their challenge for third place in the Premier League with a 2-1 victory over QPR at Loftus Road on Wednesday.
+The Chilean scored his first goal since Jan.
+11, while the striker scored his fourth goal in as many Premier League games as the Gunners boosted their top-four hopes.

 Charlie Austin wasted three clear chances in the opening 45 minutes for QPR as they restricted the visitors well with tight marking and a high tempo.